-The 50FC units may be equipped with field-installed accessory electric heaters.
+The 50FC size 16 units may be equipped with field-installed accessory electric heaters.
 The heaters are modular in design, with heater frames holding open coil resistance wires strung through ceramic insulators, line-break limit switches and a control contactor.

 Heater modules are installed in the compartment below the indoor (supply) fan outlet.
-Access is through the indoor access panel.
-See Fig. 23-25.
+Access is through the electric heat access panel.
+See Fig. 29-31.

 Not all available heater modules may be used in every unit.
-Use only those heater modules that are UL listed for use in a specific size unit.
+Use only those heater modules that are UL listed (or local equivalent) for use in a specific size unit.
 Refer to the label on the unit cabinet for the list of approved heaters.